-The reviewed Insane that is stingiest on the bypass, 465 gives no more clues in basic, but does allow a 7-wing on the last line marked.
+Stingiest on the bypass, 465 gives no more clues in basic, but does allow a 7-wing on the last line marked.

 That leaves a very busy grid.

 Now we come to the highlight of this post, a nice loop with two ALS nodes serving as XY links.
 Andrew’s solver sees it, but doesn’t say anything because this nice loop has no victims.
 But we appreciate nice loops for another reason.
 They define coloring clusters.

 The alternating inferences of a nice loop makes alternating coloring links.
 The ends of a weak link are the terminals of a slink chain as well.
 Going clockwise, the far end of each slink is green.
 Going counterclockwise the far ends are blue.
-Nice loops have a true direction, and a false direction.
+It means that nice loops have a true direction, and a false direction.

 On the pink side, red candidates conflict with two of the five patterns, while orange ones conflict with a different two.
 The table lists, the conflict cells.
-More decisively, both red and orange conflict with two of three olive patterns, leaving only the solid one, with orange.
+More decisively, both red and orange conflict with two of three olive patterns, leaving oly the solid one, with orange.

 Unfortunately, the reduction of olive patterns nets only the one orphan 3r1c8.
 Pink patterns provide a home for all other candidates abandoned by departing olive patterns.
 A deeper LPO tabulation is made in KD Insane 4X5, the tenth and last puzzle of this review.

 Next we embark on Insane 475, so if you want to get started, it’s not too soon.